Potatoasad/Computational-Physics-Final-Project/README.md

 - [ ] Different cost functions corresponding to different measures of distance between distributions
 - [ ] KPZ
 - [x] Imaginary time evolution and LQFT

+### What's common in the things we've selected:

+- [ ] A class to define a probability distribution
+- [ ] A class to sample using any/many methods (or use pre packaged samplers):
+  - [ ] Metropolis Hastings
+  - [ ] Maybe Gradient based?
+Hamiltonian Monte Carlo?